- Education and Outreach FAQs

 Provenance, Provenience, and Problems in Museum Collecting

-Students are given the opportunity to examine up close a collection of real artifacts which are NOT part of the Kelsey Museum collections.
-They are then lead through a discussion of provenance versus provenience and why these matter, of museum collecting standards and best practices, and on some of the ethical issues museums face.
+Students are given the opportunity to examine up close a collection of real artifacts that are NOT part of the Kelsey Museum collections.
+They are then led through a discussion of provenance versus provenience and why these matter, museum collecting standards and best practices, and some of the ethical issues museums face.

 All activities can be tailored to fit the needs and goals of a specific course.